dancasey-ie/django_soil_lab/README.md

 The following test were performed manually.

-Note.
-To avoid having to jump between a customer and a staff account, you can place orders as a staff member. __username:__ nice_assessor __password:__ StaffPass1

 |    Feature                      |   Test Action                                        |   Expected Result                                    |  Chrome (Desktop) |  Firefox (Desktop)  | IE (Desktop)    | Chrome (Mobile) |
 | ------------------------------- | -----------------------------------------------------| ---------------------------------------------------- | ----------------- | ------------------- | --------------- | --------------- |